-Situated at the western edge of Exmoor national park, in Devon but very close to the border with Somerset, Lynton and Lynmouth are sister towns that are connected to each other by a funicular railway (the only of its kind in the UK, but we’ll get to that later in the post!).
+Situated at the western edge of Exmoor National Park, in Devon but virtually next to the border with Somerset, Lynton and Lynmouth are sister villages connected to each other by a funicular railway.

 Things to do in Lynton and Lynmouth

 The best things to do in Lynton and Lynmouth include the remarkable Valley of Rocks, the fascinating funicular railway (the only of its kind in the country!) and the beautiful Glen Lyn Gorge.

 Many Exmoor villages don’t have a huge amount to do – just walking around is the main attraction – but Lynmouth and Lynton are packed full of exciting attractions!